tobiashomie/comdocs/docs/blackpaper/validator.md

 ```
 ### Chain Agnostic Validation over Networks:

-Each network is a bundle of modules, which can be refered to as a subnet.
+Each network is a bundle of modules, which can be referred to as a subnet.
 This can be onchain (voting enabled) or offchain (no voting enabled for on chain incentives).

 A validator can validate the local network, or a blockchain network (subspace, substrate, etc).
 The validator can also validate multiple networks at once.

 ### How The Validator Works:

 The validator scans the network to randomly sample modules within that network.
-It then calls the score function and returns the score of that functionf for that module.
+It then calls the score function and returns the score of that function for that module.

 If the score is non-zero, the validator will store the module's info and the score.
 The validator will then vote on the top n modules with the highest scores.